Who should buy the On Cloudrunner

 Excellent grip on dry and wet surfaces

-“This is an outsole made right!” exclaims one of the shoe testers.
-Runners agree that the Cloudrunner offers excellent grip on wet surfaces and is even adequate for light dry trails.
-Cornering in this shoe has never been a problem for them as there is plenty of grippy rubber in the high-impact areas.
+The Cloudrunner offers excellent grip on wet surfaces and is even adequate for light dry trails.
+Cornering in this shoe has never been a problem for us as there is plenty of grippy rubber in the high-impact areas.

 Another great news is that this is probably the first On running shoe that doesn’t catch pebbles (the brand’s common shortcoming).
-As one expert says, “I removed ZERO rocks from the soles.”
 This is thanks to the shallower gully on the bottom.

 On-Cloudrunner-grip

 Just like most shoes from the brand, the Cloudrunner features a high-quality design.
-The reviewers could feel its craftsmanship straight from the box.
-“You should get lots of life out of this shoe,” says one of the testers.
+We could feel its craftsmanship straight from the box.

 On-Cloudrunner-quality